 What do you think has been the most significant change in your wardrobe and how you shop for it over the years?

 I think I have moved away from being period perfect all of the time.
-Slowly I have begun to cultivate my own personal style (one I call “California Gypsy Chic”, or “Cosmic American Fashion”), and outfits can include items from various decades.
+Slowly I have begun to cultivate my own personal style, and outfits can include items from various decades.
 Additionally, I used to eschew repro/vintage inspired clothing, however recently I have been embracing it, especially as repro is excellent for visiting amusement parks.
 So I have found myself shopping from various repro/vintage inspired lines.
 Since moving I have noticed I don’t thrift nearly as much as I used to.
 Which is due to many factors, like not having the easy perfectly mapped circuit I had in Portland, and vintage simply getting harder to come by at thrift stores.

 What features do you look for as you hunt for your mid-century home?